Choose a college

 WGU’s competency-based approach to education lets you take advantage of your knowledge and skills, regardless of how you learned.
 You’ll benefit from your previous college education—whether you’ve taken courses or earned a degree—through transfer credits.
 Here are some general transfer guidelines.

-Transcripts are used by your assigned mentor (a faculty member who serves as your guide through your degree program) to help develop your personalized Academic Action Plan (Graduation Plan).
-You can learn more about mentors and the Graduation Plan by exploring the WGU Academic Experience.
+Transcripts are used by your assigned mentor (a faculty member who serves as your guide through your degree program) to help develop your personalized Degree Plan.
+You can learn more about mentors and the Degree Plan by exploring the WGU Academic Experience.

 Graduate, College of Business